GfSE/CoCoML-Pages/README.md

 - [Issues](https://github.com/GfSE/CoCoML/issues)

-# Jekyll Template
+## Publishing

-A [Jekyll] site is created on Github Pages using: [Just-the-docs](https://github.com/just-the-docs/just-the-docs) with its [template](https://github.com/just-the-docs/just-the-docs-template).
+The content of this repository is published at [CoCoML.de](https://cocoml.de) using Github Pages with Jekyll and its theme [Just-the-docs](https://github.com/just-the-docs/just-the-docs) and [template](https://github.com/just-the-docs/just-the-docs-template).